When I first visited Québec City in 2013, I fell in love.

 Is Québec City better than Montréal?

 Naturellement!
-But seriously…Québec City and Montréal are two very different cities, and they complement each other nicely.
+But seriously…Québec City and Montréal are very different cities, ones that complement each other nicely.
 Where the latter is edgy and cosmopolitan, the former is relaxed and comforting.
 Both cities have a thriving food scene, and a love for the outdoors.
+And they’re only three hours apart by train.

-Always book accommodations during Christmas, New Year’s and festivals at least six months in advance
+Always book accommodations during major festivals at least six months in advance

 The cheapest transportation from the airport is also the slowest

 For many years, the only way to travel from the airport to downtown Québec City was by taxi, at a price of CA$35.
-Thankfully, a cheaper bus service is now available, at CA$7 (US$5.50) per ticket.
-Two bus lines, 76 and 80, travel to the airport; take the 80 line and transfer to line 1 at Gare fluviale to get to downtown Québec City.
+Thankfully, a cheaper bus service is now available, at CA$7 (US$5.20) per ticket.
+Two bus lines, 76 and 80, travel to the airport; take the line 80 and transfer to line 1 at Gare Fluviale to get to downtown Québec City.

-In Old Québec, metered street parking can be found on a handful of streets, but spots fill up quickly.
+In Vieux Québec, metered street parking can be found on a handful of streets, but spots are in high demand.
 Though there will be a machine nearby to pay for the space, save yourself time and download the Copilote app on your phone: after you’ve added your credit card, you can pay for parking by entering the four-digit number on the blue tag by your space.
 Street parking spaces are usually available for two to five hours; note that overnight street parking is free from 9pm to 9am, and until 10am on Sundays.
 Make sure you verify local rules before leaving your car overnight.

-There are a couple of parking garages located in or close to Old Québec.
+There are a couple of parking garages located in or close to Vieux Québec.
 The one underneath Hôtel de Ville (City Hall) is quite small, with a large parking garage on rue Dauphine, near the traffic lights.
-In Old Lower Town, near the marina and along the Saint-Lawrence river, there are quite a few parking lots, as well as a parking garage.
+In Old Lower Town, near the marina and along the St Lawrence River, there are quite a few parking lots, as well as a parking garage.

 Here’s the trick to understanding short-term apartment rental descriptions

-Apartment ads were my first hurdle, and descriptions touting “1½ ,” “2½,” “3½,” “4½” and “5½” apartments confounded me.
+Apartment ads were my first hurdle to life in Québec City, and descriptions touting “1½ ,” “2½,” “3½,” “4½” and “5½” apartments confounded me.
 Eventually, I learned that the numbers indicate the number of total rooms, while the “½” means bathroom (even if there’s more than one).
 My first apartment was a 1½, which could best be described as a postage stamp with a bathroom.
-This number system is often used for short-term rentals as well, with the most common being a 3½ (one bedroom — plus kitchen, living room and bathroom).
+This number system is often used for short-term rentals as well, with the most common being a 3½ (one bedroom, plus kitchen, living room and bathroom).

 You can find 4½ (two-bedroom) and 5½ (three-bedroom) rentals as well – though I’d recommend always reading the rental descriptions carefully, as landlords don’t change the size indication of an apartment even if they have renovated and decreased the number of bedrooms.
 For instance, an apartment can be a 5½ in size, but have only two bedrooms.
 Though this doesn’t happen often, do your research to avoid disappointment.